Offences Under the Residential Tenancies Act, 2006

 A tenant who has experienced domestic or sexual violence, or who has children residing with them who have experienced such violence, has the right under the Act to terminate a tenancy early if they believe that they or the child may be at risk of harm or injury if they continue to reside the rental unit.

 The special notice provision allows the tenant to end their tenancy on 28 days’ notice, even if the tenant has a fixed-term tenancy agreement.
 The special notice can also be used to sever a joint tenancy.
 The special notice can be given to the landlord at any time during the month.

 In order to ensure the safety of such tenants, landlords are required (with very limited exceptions) to keep the notice and accompanying documentation confidential and are not permitted to identify the unit in any rental advertisement until after the tenant has vacated.

 - It is an offence for a tenant or anyone acting on behalf of a tenant to provide false or misleading information in connection with the giving of a special notice of termination to the landlord.

 - It is an offence for a landlord or person acting on behalf of a landlord, except in certain limited situations outlined in the Act, to fail to maintain the confidentiality of a special notice and accompanying documentation.

 If convicted for an offence committed under the Act, the penalty is a fine of up to $25,000 for an individual and up to $100,000 for a corporation.

-- The text of the Residential Tenancies Act, 2006 can be viewed online at the e-laws website.
+- The text of the Residential Tenancies Act, 2006, and the Co-operative Corporations Act can be viewed online at e-laws Ontario.